merill/cmd/website/docs/home.md

 sidebar_position: 1
 title: Home
 slug: /
+hide_table_of_contents: true
 ---

 # cmd.ms

-cmd.ms is you command line for Microsoft Portals.
+cmd.ms is your command line for Microsoft portals.

 Why click through multiple pages to get to where you want to go?
 Use the browser address bar aas your command line.